 Keep the default format selection (YYYY-MM-DD), and click Apply.
 Save this as a new virtual dataset in our demo space under the name weather:

 We should now have two datasets in the demo space: weekend crimes and weather:

 Let’s join the two datasets and save this join as a new virtual dataset that you can then query from Power BI or any other client.
 We can do this graphically, or we can type a SQL statement.
 Let’s try the latter this time.
 Click New Query at the top.
 To make your life easier, set the context (similar to a USE statement in SQL) by clicking the little pencil icon at the bottom right-corner of the SQL editor, and then picking the demo space:

 Enter the following SQL statement:

 1 SELECT * FROM weather w, "weekend crimes" c WHERE w."DATE" = c."Incident Date"

 Click Preview and then Save As to save this as a virtual dataset called weekend crimes with weather:

 Any time this virtual dataset is queried, Dremio performs a distributed join between the crime dataset in ADLS Gen2, and the weather dataset in S3.
 It’s as simple as that!

-In this tutorial we discussed what is ADLS Gen2 and how Dremio, the Data-as-a-Service platform enables business analysts and data scientists to easily analyze data in ADLS and other Azure and on-premise data sources using standard SQL and BI tools.
+In this tutorial we discussed what is ADLS Gen2 and how Dremio, the Data Lake Engine, enables business analysts and data scientists to easily analyze data in ADLS and other Azure and on-premise data sources using standard SQL and BI tools.